 Origins: The letter quoted above began circulating on the Internet in June 2006.
 While we do not know the particulars of the incident it recounts and so can't confirm that it chronicles an actual event, what it describes is consonant with similar cases mentioned in medical literature:

 Within several hours of hospitalization, she had onset of drooling and tachypnea.
 A nurse incidentally detected an engorged tick on the girl's hairline by an ear and removed the tick.
-Within 7 hours after tick removal, tachypnea subsided and reflexes were present but diminished.
-The patient recovered fully and was discharged on April 11.
-The tick species was not identified.
+Within

 A 7-year-old girl was taken to her physician for evaluation of acute, ascending motor paralysis and speech difficulties.
 The girl's parents indicated that she had no history of motor difficulties and that the current symptoms developed quite rapidly.
 The family lived in a rural area, and the child often played in the woods accompanied by her pet dog.
 Results of laboratory investigations were not remarkable.
 A single engorged female tick was found attached to the girl's neck, and it was determined that the child had tick paralysis.
 Speech and motor function improved rapidly after the tick was removed, and the child recovered within hours and without complications.

 The resulting paralysis is ascending (starting in the lower body and moving up) and is similar to that seen in Guillain-Barre syndrome and opposite that seen in botulism and paralytic shellfish poisoning (descending).

 Affected children develop an unsteady gait (ataxia) followed several days later by lower extremity weakness that gradually moves up to involve the upper limbs.
 Paralysis may cause loss of respiratory ability and the patient may require a ventilator.

 - history of exposure to ticks such as camping, a tick-infested area, dogs or other animals